All Products

 Q: How do I disable implicit cache?

-Q: Does hitting the explicit cache reset its validity period?
+Q: Does a cache hit reset its validity?

-Yes.
-Each hit resets cache block validity period to 5 minutes.
+A: Yes.
+Each hit resets the cache block's validity period to 5 minutes.

-A: No. Both implicit and explicit cache data are isolated at the account level and are not shared across accounts.
+A: No. Both implicit cache and explicit cache data is isolated at the account level.

-A: No. Cache data is isolated between models and is not shared.
+A: No. Cache data is isolated between models.

-Q: Why is usage's input_tokens not equal to the sum of cache_creation_input_tokens and cached_tokens?
+Q: Why doesn't the input_tokens in usage equal the sum of cache_creation_input_tokens and cached_tokens?

-To ensure model output quality, backend service appends a small number of tokens (usually < 10) after user-provided prompt.
-These tokens are placed after cache_control marker, so they're not counted for cache creation or hits but are included in total input_tokens.
+A: To ensure model output quality, the backend service appends a small number of tokens (typically 10 or fewer) to your prompt.
+These tokens are placed after the cache_control marker, so they are not counted for cache creation or reading, but are included in the total input_tokens.